-Soft, moist, fluffy, and downright divine, with creamy mascarpone frosting that complements the juicy crumb to perfection, itโs the best strawberry poke cake.
-By the time you finish the first bite, youโll be a new person.
+Soft, moist, fluffy, and downright divine, with creamy mascarpone frosting that complements the juicy crumb to perfection, this is the best fresh strawberry poke cake!

 Jump to: